alixinne/shadertoy-connector/docs/FUNCTIONS.md

 ### Description

-Renders a single frame of the given context `ctxt`. `ctxt` can either be the name of a local context compiled by the `st_compile/CompileShadertoy` function, or the id of a Shadertoy that is accessible through the shadertoy.com API.
+Renders a single frame of the given context `ctxt`.

-If the context does not exist, or if it cannot be loaded from the shadertoy.com API, an error message will be output to the standard output (Octave) or as error messages (Mathematica).

 ### Arguments